Electoral systems of the Australian states and territories: Legislative Council

 The South Australian Legislative Council has 22 members elected under the preferential single transferable voting system.
 Following the similar Senate changes which took effect from the 2016 federal election, as of the 2018 state election, South Australia's single transferable vote in the proportionally represented upper house was changed from group voting tickets to optional preferential voting − instructions for above the line votes are to mark '1' and then further preferences are optional as opposed to preference flows from simply '1' above the line being determined by group voting tickets, while instructions for voters who instead opt to vote below the line are to provide at least 12 preferences as opposed to having to number all candidates, and with a savings provision to admit ballot papers which indicate at least 6 below the line preferences.

-The ECSA is responsible for a mandatory redistribution of House of Assembly boundaries before each election to ensure one vote one value.
+The South Australian Electoral Districts Boundaries Commission is responsible for a mandatory redistribution of House of Assembly boundaries before each election to ensure one vote one value.

 Turnout rates are above 90%.
 Informal voting, which occurs when a voting slip is not valid, is at a rate of under 5%.
 Voting slips are informal when they are not filled out correctly, such examples are not numbering subsequent numbers, not filling out all the candidate boxes with numbers (except the last candidate), or in some other way that is verified by the State Electoral Office as illegible.
 South Australian elections have some features that are unique to the rest of Australia.